Yes, we did just say mind-bottling.

 - If your website isn’t mobile-friendly, it’s probably time for a new website.

-- Every local business needs to have a website that is optimized for local search results.
+- Every local business needs to have a website that is optimized for local and voice search results.

 So was “mind-bottling” a fair word to use?
 For those of you looking to get started with SEO, come explore our SEO consulting and content marketing services to see exactly what we would do for you today.